activecat/dating-website-django/README.md

 If you are using Windows, download from [1].

-Step 2: Install Django [2].
+Step 2: Install Django.
-You may install Django by running command: `python -m pip install Django`
+You may install Django [2] by running command: `python -m pip install Django`

 Step 3: Download this repository [3].
 The easiest way is to click "Code" and then "Download ZIP" on this webpage.
-Unzip it and you will get this folder: `dating-website-django-master`.
+Extract it and you will get this folder: `dating-website-django-master`.

 Step 4: Now you can run it locally.
-Using Window Command Prompt or PowerShell, execute commands:
+Using Window Command Prompt or PowerShell, run commands:

     cd Downloads\dating-website-django-master
     python manage.py runserver